a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 ### Improved ingress connectivity reliability for Kube-proxy

 Kube-proxy improved ingress connectivity reliability is GA in v1.31.
-One of the common problems with Load Balancers in Kubernetes is the synchronization between the different components involved to avoid traffic drop, this feature implements a mechanism in kube-proxy for load balancers to do connection draining for terminating Nodes and establish some best practices for cloud providers and Kubernetes load balancers implementations.
+One of the common problems with load balancers in Kubernetes is the synchronization between the different components involved to avoid traffic drop, this feature implements a mechanism in kube-proxy for load balancers to do connection draining for terminating Nodes and establish some best practices for cloud providers and Kubernetes load balancers implementations.

-exerpt from SIG:
-This feature enables connection draining for workloads running on terminating/deleting Kubernetes nodes which are exposed by services of type: LoadBalancer and externalTrafficPolicy: Cluster .
+This feature enables connection draining for workloads running on terminating/deleting Kubernetes nodes which are exposed by services of `type: LoadBalancer` and `externalTrafficPolicy: Cluster`.
 Note: the predicates for using this feature are: a) kube-proxy needs to run as default service proxy on the cluster and b) the load balancer needs to support connection draining.
 There are no specific changes required for using this feature, it has been enabled by default in Kube-proxy since 1.30 and been promoted to stable in 1.31.

+For more details about this feature please visit the [Virtual IPs and Service Proxies documentation page](/docs/reference/networking/virtual-ips/#external-traffic-policy).

-This work was done as part of [KEP #3836](https://github.com/kubernetes/enhancements/issues/3836) by [SIG Network](https://github.com/kubernetes/community/tree/master/sig-network). /docs/reference/networking/virtual-ips/#external-traffic-policy
+This work was done as part of [KEP #3836](https://github.com/kubernetes/enhancements/issues/3836) by [SIG Network](https://github.com/kubernetes/community/tree/master/sig-network).

 ### AppAprmor support is now stable

 Kubernetes support for AppArmor is now GA.
 Protect your Containers using AppArmor by setting the `appArmorProfile.type` field in the Container's `securityContext`.
-Note that before Kubernetes v1.30, AppArmor was controlled via annotations; starting in v1.30 it is contorlled using fields.
-Its recommended that you should migrate away from using annotations and start using the `appArmorProfile.type` field.
+Note that before Kubernetes v1.30, AppArmor was controlled via annotations; starting in v1.30 it is controlled using fields.
+It is recommended that you should migrate away from using annotations and start using the `appArmorProfile.type` field.

 To learn more read the [AppArmor tutorial](/docs/tutorials/security/apparmor/).
 This work was done as a part of [KEP #24](https://github.com/kubernetes/enhancements/issues/24) lead by  [SIG Node](https://github.com/kubernetes/community/tree/master/sig-node).